shobrook/termite/README.md

 Under the hood, an LLM is generating and auto-executing a Python script that implements the UI.
 By default, UIs are built with the [urwid](https://urwid.org/) library, but you can also choose from [rich](https://rich.readthedocs.io/en/latest/), [curses](https://docs.python.org/3/library/curses.html), and [textual](https://textual.textualize.io/).

 Please use with caution.
-Termite is still very experimental and poses obvious risks by executing AI-generated code.
+Termite is still very experimental and it's obviously risky to run AI-generated code.

 ## Installation